 The Stop Underrides Act

-The bill would also require the U.S. Department of Transportation (DOT) to review the underride standards every five years for improvement or modification.
+The bill would also require the U.S. Department of Transportation (DOT) to review the underride standards for improvement or modification every five years.

 “There is a federal regulation for guards that have to be put on the rears of large trailers, but it turns out that regulation isn’t working well to prevent underride crashes,” says Matt Brumbelow, Senior Research Engineer at the Insurance Institute for Highway Safety (IIHS), in a video about underride crash safety.
 The group has been working with industry leaders to make underride crashes more survivable.